Modest Mussorgsky: Decline

-From this peak a pattern of decline becomes increasingly apparent.
-At this point in time the Balakirev circle was disintegrating, something Mussorgsky was especially bitter about.
+From this peak, a pattern of decline became increasingly apparent.
+At this point, the Balakirev circle was disintegrating, something Mussorgsky was especially bitter about.
 He wrote to Vladimir Stasov, "[T]he Mighty Handful has degenerated into soulless traitors."
-In drifting away from his old friends, Mussorgsky had been seen to fall victim to 'fits of madness' that could well have been alcoholism-related.
-His friend Viktor Hartmann had died, and his relative and recent roommate Arseny Golenishchev-Kutuzov (who furnished the poems for the song-cycle Sunless and would go on to provide those for the Songs and Dances of Death) had moved away to get married.
+In drifting away from his old friends, Mussorgsky had been seen to fall victim to "fits of madness" that could well have been alcoholism-related.
+His friend Viktor Hartmann had died, and Mussorgsky's relative and recent roommate Arseny Golenishchev-Kutuzov (who furnished the poems for the song-cycle Sunless and would go on to provide those for the Songs and Dances of Death) had moved away to get married.
 Mussorgsky engaged a new and prominent personal private physician about 1870, Dr. George Leon Carrick, sometime Secretary and later President of the St. Petersburg Physicians' Society and a cousin of Sir Harry Lauder.

 While Mussorgsky suffered personally from alcoholism, it was also a behavior pattern considered typical for those of Mussorgsky's generation who wanted to oppose the establishment and protest through extreme forms of behavior.
-One contemporary notes, "an intense worship of Bacchus was considered to be almost obligatory for a writer of that period.
+One contemporary noted, "an intense worship of Bacchus was considered to be almost obligatory for a writer of that period.
 It was a showing off, a 'pose,' for the best people of the [eighteen-]sixties."
 Another writes, "Talented people in Russia who love the simple folk cannot but drink."
 Mussorgsky spent day and night in a Saint Petersburg tavern of low repute, the Maly Yaroslavets, accompanied by other bohemian dropouts.
 He and his fellow drinkers idealized their alcoholism, perhaps seeing it as ethical and aesthetic opposition.
-This bravado, however, led to little more than isolation and eventual self-destruction.